testamongus/Banana-mod-Website/src/resources/guidelines/uploading.md

-> Remeber Snail IDE allows anybody to use the website for free, act accordinaly.
+> Remeber Snail IDE allows anybody to use the website for free, act accordingly.
 We accept everyone on this website.

 # Project Uploading & Updating guidelines
 These guidelines **only apply to Snail IDE's project sharing**.